Padayani: Myth

-A very destructive war between the devas (gods) and the asuras (anti-gods) left only two women, Danavathi and Darumathi, with the asura class.
+A very destructive war between the devas (gods) and the asuras (powerful beings often depicted in opposition to the devas) left only two women, Danavathi and Darumathi, with the asura class.
 Left to themselves they practiced tapasya (devotion penance) to please Brahma the creator.
 By his blessings each begot a son, Danava and Darika.
 When Darika came of age Darumathi narrated to him the sad tale of the defeat and destruction of their class by the devas.
 She exhorted him to do penance to please Brahma and obtain powers with which he should retrieve the lost glory of their class.
 Darika performed arduous tapasya, which Brahma could not ignore, and he blessed him with such powers as may shield him from harm by man or god night and day.
 Brahma bestowed him with the mighty rod of Brahma, a weapon of great destructive potential.
 But an arrogant turn by the asura enraged Brahma who added to his devotee’s luck death by a divine damsel.

 Darika with the help of the supernal architect Maya built a splendid palace on the shores of the western sea and proclaimed protection and honor to all the surviving members of his class scattered and hiding.
 With their help he reconstituted the asura army, fought with Indra the chief of gods, and defeated him.
 Darika didn't stop with this.
 He took intermittent military excursions into the territories of the devas and became a perpetual menace to them.
 The gods in distress petitioned to Vishnu the great god of preservation who directed them to Shiva who told them that only a goddess of extraordinary prowess could slay Darika.Thus Brahma created Brahmi, Vishnu created Vaishnavi and Shiva Maheswari, Indra Indrani, Subrahmanya Kumari, and Yama Varahi.
 Their combined effort could not, however, vanquish Darika.
 Then fate in the form of Narada, the celestial monk, came in Darika’s way.